10 PDPA Obligations Every Singapore Business Must Follow

 Key Requirements

-- If you decide not to make a correction, annotate the data with the correction that was requested
+- If you decide not to make a correction, annotate the record with what the person requested

-- Send the corrected data to other organisations to which you disclosed the data in the past year (unless the individual agrees otherwise)
+- Send corrected data to any organisations you shared it with in the past year (unless the individual says otherwise)

 Obligation 6: Accuracy